rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

 - ✅ spawn has format `spawn rob ["$( position )"]`
+- NavDemo1 has 2 or more geomorphs
+- Stage can access spawnPoints from useGeomorphData

 - 🚧 `NavDemo1`
   - ✅ Circle with heart-beat and breath